yecril71pl/cpp-docs.pl-pl/docs/text/how-to-convert-between-various-string-types.md

         cout << printstr << endl;
     }

-    // Convert the C style string to a CstringA and display it.
+    // Convert the C style string to a CStringA and display it.
     CStringA cstringa(orig);
     cstringa += " (CStringA)";
     cout << cstringa << endl;